I may receive a commission from a purchase. See more details here.

 texas hill country lodging...
 Where?

 • Boerne and Comfort deliver historic charm and easy living.
 Stroll stone‑lined streets, explore limestone caves, and savor chef‑driven menus after a day outside.
-Many stays sit near the walkable town centers, so you can forget the car and just wander.
+Many stays sit near the walkable town centers, like The Kendall in Boerne.
+It's on the Hill Country Mile, so you can forget the car and just wander.

 • New Braunfels and Gruene bring the river lifestyle to the front door.
 Float, listen to live music in historic dance halls, then return to a suite with plush linens and a porch made for stargazing.
 It’s a relaxed rhythm that feels both lively and restful.